zhigang-yao/group-projects/docs/fbf/index.md

   year={2019}
 }
 ```
-Code is available in [this GitHub repository](https://github.com/zhigang-yao/fixed-boundary-flows/)

-<a href="https://github.com/zhigang-yao/fixed-boundary-flows/" class="card-href">Visit GitHub</a>
+An implementation in R is available on Github: <a href="https://github.com/zhigang-yao/fixed-boundary-flows/" class="btn-href">:simple-github:</a>